 This post may contain affiliate links.
 Please read my disclosure for more information.

 I know.
 Frugal living and fun do not go together.
 Just the word frugal is kind of a bummer.
+But being frugal and thrifty can improve your financial life.

 But if you are spending everything you have each month, you will never get ahead.